hosteur-sa-ch/rag-hosteur-nexcloud/docs/adfs-saml.md

 # How to activate SAML Auth / ADFS

-Repport to this link : [Here](https://blog.kveer.fr/login-nextcloud-saml-adfs/)
+look to this link : [Here](https://blog.kveer.fr/login-nextcloud-saml-adfs/)